Unthrottled/blog/_posts/2017-12-14-Reactive-Mongo-Image-Persistence.md

 - `/api/images` is a GET endpoint that returns a non-blocking `Flux<String>` of all of the current images that have been saved.
 - `/api/image/save` is a POST endpoint that consumes the form multipart data as a   `Flux<Part>` and returns the image identifiers as `Flux<String>`.
-- `/api/image/get/{id}` is a GET endpoint that takes a path variable as the Hexidecimal Identifier given by the save or images endpoint.
+- `/api/image/get/{id}` is a GET endpoint that takes a path variable as the Hexadecimal Identifier given by the save or images endpoint.
-- `/api/image/delete/{id}` is a DELETE endpoint thate takes a path variable as the Hexidecimal Identifier given by the save or images enpoint.
+- `/api/image/delete/{id}` is a DELETE endpoint that takes a path variable as the Hexadecimal Identifier given by the save or images endpoint.

 Side note, the other routing function is to serve the static resources defined in src/main/resources/static.